-Electrical
+Electrical Business

 The Group continues to be assertive player in the electrical components market over the last 12 months.
-Revenue in the electrical component segment was \$60 million for the year compared to \$59.3 million in the previous year and segment profit before tax of \$6.5 million.
-(2019: \$7.7 million) after also taking into account the impact of adoption of AASB 16 during the year.
+Revenue in the electrical component segment was \$75.1 million (net of rebates) for the year compared to \$60.0 million in the previous year and segment profit before tax of \$8.8 million (2020: \$6.5 million).